edgedb/easy-edgedb/chapter4/index.md

 Okay, so Mina Murray has a lover but Jonathan Harker does not yet, because he was inserted first.
 We'll learn some techniques later in Chapters 6, 14 and 15 to deal with this.
 In the meantime we'll just leave Jonathan Harker with `{}` for `link lover`.

 Back to the query: what if we just want to say `true` or `false` depending on if the character has a lover?
-To do that we can add a computed property to the query, using `exists`. `exists` will return `true` if a set is returned, and `false` if it gets `{}` (if there is nothing).
+To do that we can put a computed property in the query, using `exists`.
+We'll call it `is_single`, but since it's not in the schema for the `Person` type we could call it anything we like here.
+The keyword `exists` will return `true` if a set is returned, and `false` if it gets `{}` (if there is nothing).
 This is once again a result of not having null in EdgeDB.
 It looks like this:

 ```edgeql
 select Person {